[Code 1955, § 3-5.1.]

 [Code 1955, § 3-5.2.]

 Applications from national, state, City, etc., organizations.
-In the case of national, state, regional and City organizations which propose to solicit on an organized basis, the application for a license to solicit shall be made by the promoter or other person or agent designated by such organization, who shall file with the City Clerk proof of his appointment or designation as the promoter or agent of such organization for the purpose of soliciting in the City.
+In the case of national, state, regional and City organizations which propose to solicit on an organized basis, the application for a license to solicit shall be made by the promoter or other person or agent designated by such organization, who shall file with the City Clerk proof of his or her appointment or designation as the promoter or agent of such organization for the purpose of soliciting in the City.

 Submission of applications to Council; standards for granting license.
 Applications for licenses to solicit upon the streets or other public places of the City shall be submitted by the City Clerk to the Council not later than its next regular meeting.
 The Council shall grant any such license upon a showing in the application filed that the proposed solicitation is for a religious, charitable, philanthropic, health, benevolent, educational or cultural purpose, that not more than 15% of the gross amount to be collected under the provisions of the license applied for will be paid to or retained by the collector thereof or will be paid to defray the cost of collection, and that the object of, or the conduct of, the solicitation will not be a fraud upon the public.